Set up to do business in other countries

 Select Currencies and select Enable foreign currency transactions.

-Optionally, choose whether to apply Live exchange rates from the European Central bank (ECB).
+Optionally, choose whether to apply Live exchange rates from the Federal Reserve System (FRS).
 Here’s how it works when it’s turned on or off:

 Live exchange rates turned on